 We already have a pair of equal edges (the legs, per the definition of an isosceles triangle) and a pair of congruent angles (per the Base Angles Theorem).
 So we will find or construct another pair of congruent angles or another pair of equal sides, and use one of the triangle congruency postulates to show the two triangles are congruent.

-So here, we know that AD is the height to the base, which by definition means that the angle it creates with the base (∠ADB) is a right angle, and so is ∠ADC, and we have our second pair of congruent angles.
+So here, we know that AD is the height to the base.
+By definition, that means that the angle it creates with the base (∠ADB) is a right angle.
+And, so is ∠ADC, and we have our second pair of congruent angles.